 Children with the learning disposition of inventiveness are flexible in their thinking and can do things in different ways.
 They explore various ideas and possibilities and generate different solutions to challenges.

-- Children in our kindergarten are given opportunities to suggest ways to accomplish a task during lessons.
+- Children in our preschool are given opportunities to suggest ways to accomplish a task during lessons.
 This is especially true of our K1 and K2 classes where the teachers would ask the children to suggest ways to attempt a task.